 Twentieth-century Europe, particularly Germany, France, and Italy; mobility, environment, technology, leisure, consumerism, empire

-Dr. Denning encourages potential graduate applicants interested in working in twentieth-century western Europe and any of his thematic areas of expertise to contact him about graduate study at KU.
+Dr. Denning encourages potential graduate applicants interested in working on twentieth-century western Europe and/or any of his thematic areas of expertise to contact him about graduate study at KU.

-Denning, A. (2015).
-Skiing into Modernity: A Cultural and Environmental History, Berkeley: University of California Press.
+Skiing into Modernity: A Cultural and Environmental History (Oakland: University of California Press, 2015).